noxPHX/Power-Hole/README.md

 The aim of this project is to supply an easy way to deploy and manage a stack of DNS services featuring:
 + 👮 Your own DNS zones, with the authoritative server
 + 🚀 Fast speeds, with local DNS caching
-+ 🔒 Secure network, blocking unwanted content
++ 🛡️ Secure network, blocking unwanted content
 + 🚫 Privacy, with your own recursive server
++ 🔒 Secure access, with HTTPS and authentication

 ## Table of contents 📋
 See below the top level parts of this README: